When you think about e-commerce growth hacks, you need to understand the importance of experimenting instead of guessing.

 Take your retention to the next stage by making your customers the star of your webshop.
 You can do this by user-generated content to build long-term loyalty and accelerate the word-of-mouth (WOM).

 The first step is to encourage your customers to show off their purchased items on their social media channels, like Twitter, Facebook or Instagram.

 Give them a unique differentiator, like a hashtag that they can use when they upload e.g. a picture of themselves and your product.
 Now, you can easily find these photos easily by searching for your special hashtag.

 There are tools (like Newzulu) that enable you to embed their photos on your homepage or product pages.
 The other way is to handpick some of them and do the same.
 Whatever you do, be sure to make your customers a star, for example, with “the fan of the week” contest.

 On the other hand, this move allows you to nurture enthusiastic fans to your site by showing them off, on the other hand, they’ll represent the “social proof” to other visitors on your website.

 #Reverse engineering your very best customers

 People tend to focus on new acquisitions instead of polishing the existing customers who have already purchased.
-Usually, a very few percent of your customers purchase in the biggest quantity.
+Usually, a very few percents of your customers purchase in the biggest quantity.

 First, what you should do first is to calculate the average amount of purchases and then take those customers whose spendings are in the top 1%.

 Now, you have a smaller group that you can reverse engineer.
-Look into the analytics and look for similarities among them.
+Look into the analytics and look for similarities between them.